zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 I needed to convert the 'numpy' array into a list, and the items to 'int' from 'numpy.int32' as the "jsonify" functionality does not know to work with 'numpy'.

+If you are using someone's else package, say an Open Source that is maintained in the example on Github, and you believe you've found a bug, you may attempt to solve it by:

+- Fork the Github repository of the package.

+- Clone (your) relevant github repository into your laptop.

+- ```pip install -e .``` in the just cloned repository (note you are using the Python virtual environment of your project).

+- If all above succeeded you can now attempt to fix the bug.

+- If you have a fix, add the changes and commit, then push to your Github repository, and open a PR.

+- You now have to keep track of the status of that project / Python package.
+Your code is working, subject that the fix is present.
+You currently have the fix only in your clone of the original repository.
+Till it is accepted and updated on pypi.org, you have to keep working with your own copy.
+This delays also the availability of your project / package for others.
+You do have the option to require the specific point of the package, from the commit in your repository.
+Read more on [Stack Overlow](https://stackoverflow.com/a/16584935/1614089).

 ## A few words on packages' versions and dependencies

 Our original project for experimenting with 'Flask' did not need 'numpy'.
 Let's keep it like that.